The Fragile Art of Existence

 The Fragile Art of Existence is the only studio album by Control Denied, a progressive metal band founded by Chuck Schuldiner.
-It was released worldwide on Nuclear Blast America in 1999.
+It was released worldwide on Nuclear Blast America on November 30, 1999.
 Metal Mind Productions reissued the album on April 15, 2008 (February 11, 2008 in Europe).
 The release was digitally remastered and limited to 2,000 copies.
 The album was again re-released in 2010 by Relapse Records, available in two-disc and three-disc editions.
 The three-disc edition was limited to 1,000 copies.

 This was also Chuck Schuldiner's final studio album before he died of brain cancer on December 13, 2001.

+Composition and music

+The album's musical style retains the "progressive musical prowess" of Death's later output.
+Tim Aymar's vocals have been likened to those of Bruce Dickinson of Iron Maiden and Rob Halford of Judas Priest.
+The album's overall style has been categorized as hybrid of power metal and progressive metal, and has been characterized as "[tearing] down the conventional walls" of the former.
+The album's guitar solos have been described as "free jazz meets metal guitar God."